Buying a Denver Home? Your Financing Strategy Matters More Than Your Offer Price.

 Why a Broker Beats a Bank in Denver

 A bank offers one set of rates and terms — theirs.
-A mortgage broker like Bobby runs your profile across an entire lending network.
-Multiple lenders compete for your loan, and you get the best rate and terms available for your specific credit profile, income, and property type.
-On a $500K Denver mortgage, the difference between a bank rate and the best rate in our network can be $150+/month — that's $54,000 over the life of the loan.
+A mortgage broker like Bobby runs your profile across an entire lending network and places you with the lender that fits your specific credit profile, income, and property type.
+On a $500K Denver mortgage, the difference between a bank rate and the right-fit rate in our network can be $150+/month — that's $54,000 over the life of the loan.
 One application.
 Bobby does the matching.
 You get the result.

 Don't Wait for Prices to Drop